isomerpages/moe-navalbasepri/_the-navalite-programme/Character Development/Student Leadership.md

 \- In the Community

-Parents can involve their children in some simple tasks to teach their children on how to take care of their shared spaces, so as to develop a sense of responsibility beyond the classroom.
+Parents can involve their children in some simple tasks to teach their children on how to take care of their shared spaces, so as to develop a sense of responsibility beyond the classroom.&nbsp;

-Click on this [link](/files/everyday%20responsibilities.pdf) for some examples.
+Click on this&nbsp;[link](/files/everyday%20responsibilities.pdf) for some examples.